Avalanche Rescue Course

 Rescue scenarios

-Cost: $175 per person
+$200 per person

 Includes

-8 hours (1 day) of professional field instruction.
+One day (eight hours) of professional field instruction.

 5:1 max student to instructor ratio.

-Avalanche rescue field cards.
+Avalanche rescue field card.

 Does Not Include